Work Study and Student Employment

 You are also responsible for notifying your employer of absences or tardiness.
 Your work-study job should be treated as a real job.
 If problems arise, your supervisor will discuss them with you.
-Failure to regard warning is grounds for termination.
+Failure to correct these problems is grounds for termination.

 Time sheets are completed online.
-Instructions for logging in, filing them out, and submitting them may be obtained from SES.
+Instructions for logging in, filing them out, and submitting them can be found here.
 You cannot earn more than your original work-study award and under no circumstances can you earn overtime pay.
 By electronically signing your time sheet, you and your supervisor are verifying the claimed hours throughout that pay period.
 You will not be paid for doing homework, attending classes, or for hours not worked due to illness or school closure.

 Termination of Work-Study Students

 A supervisor has the right not to hire you, or may terminate you for just cause.
-Your supervisor must give you sufficient warning of possible termination well in advance so that there will be no question as to why you were terminated.
+Your supervisor must give you sufficient warning of possible termination so that there will be no question as to why you were terminated.

 Student Responsibilities with Receiving Work-Study Awards

-Work-study positions are jobs just like other jobs.
+Work-study positions are just like any off-campus job.
 You are expected to adhere to the following strong work ethics that are traditional at Red Rocks Community College: